LizMyers/Maxdome/README.md

 # Maxdome API
 Maxdome provides video on-demand and operates exclusively in Germany and Austria.
 All content returned by the service is in the German language.
-The restFULL service returns an "assetList" in JSON format and is relatively easy to integrate with Alexa.
+The restFULL service returns an "assetList" in JSON format - making it easy to integrate with Alexa.
 <br>
 <br>
 ## How to Access the API